 The Wrong Tool for the Job: Why Job Descriptions Can't Define Leadership Expectations

 The real cause of most leadership performance problems isn't the leader.
-It's that no one defined success before the year started.
+It's that no one ever wrote down what success looked like.

 I was sitting across from a CEO who was done.
 Done with his VP of Sales.
 Done making excuses for missed numbers.
 Done having the same conversation quarter after quarter.
 He wanted to talk about a performance improvement plan.